I am a School Leaver

 Choosing whether you want to study A Levels, a vocational course, apply for an Apprenticeship or gain a Foundation qualification depends on many factors including what you want to be, how you like to work and your qualifications at GCSE level.

-- A Levels allow you to choose 4 subjects, some of which you may have studied at school others you may not have
+- A Levels allow you to choose 3 or 4 subjects, some of which you may have studied at school others you may not have

 - A Vocational Course allows you to choose a particular area of interest and explore it in detail